 Those who had studied cryptography also considered how the addition of cryptography to this network could help it evolve.
 These people labeled themselves as the CypherPunks and even published a manifesto.

 This author posits that amongst the greatest scientific papers of the 20th Century belongs an obscure paper by Whitfield Diffie and Martin Hellman titled "New Directions in Cryptography".
 Every purchase you make on line, and almost every site you visit on-line hinges upon ideas these scholars developed close to 50 years ago.

 [Image: a screenshot of the poor quality PDF available on-line which does include, at the top, the date and journal of publication of the article.]

 Diffie and Hellman built upon the concept of "public/private key cryptography" developed by Ralph Merkle.
 The "New Directions" publication added the all important key exchange mechanism which allowed this new cryptography to actually be used.
 This paper on this new keying and exchange mechanism is the supernova of cryptography being taken out of the shadows of secret government intelligence agencies and placed in the hands of public academics.
-(Interestingly enough, members of UK's "code crackers" at GCHQ had independently made most of these discoveries a few years earlier, but they could not publish their results.
-Thus, the prize is given to Diffie, Hellman and a few others for this stellar improvement in cryptography -- a New Direction indeed).

 The cryptographically trained geeks, or CypherPunks, envisaged two natural outcomes for this emerging globe spanning network: the most authoritarian and repressive surveillance platform the world had ever seen, a Panoptican, or the emancipation of people to freely exchange ideas and learn in ways previously unimaginable.